shreyasbapat/shreyasbapat.github.io/index.md

 # Docs for Shreyas
 {: .fs-9 }

 The website contains a lot of technical stuff, are you sure you wanted to be here?
 Maybe try out a few links in buttons below.
 If you wanted to be here anyways, welcome to the huge mess! :p .
-Navigate through the pages and find out everything you can.{: .fs-6 .fw-300 }
+Navigate through the pages and find out everything you can.
+{: .fs-6 .fw-300 }

 [Main Website](https://shreyasb.com){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Shreyas's GitHub](https://github.com/shreyasbapat){: .btn .fs-5 .mb-4 .mb-md-0 }